carlomazzaferro/reproducible-ml/README.md

 will store your data to `/reproducible-ml/data/processed` so that it can be consumed by your model.

 #### Models
 Implement your models in the `scr/models` directory.
-Again, a boilerplate code is provided, and a complete exemple can be found
+Again, a boilerplate code is provided, and a complete example can be found
  [here](https://github.com/carlomazzaferro/numerai_easy_ml).
 Ideally, you'd run them simply as `python src/models/MODEL_N.py`, but nothing prevents you from importing them to a Jupyter Notebook and run them there.